bratelefant/the-global-clicker/README.md

 ## Installation and Start

 After cloning, run `meteor npm install`.
 The server is started with `meteor npm start`.
+Open `http://localhost:3000` to start testing your local instance.

 ## Functionality